- Education and Science

 In a time of prosperity, a person can indulge one’s cravings and be more daring in pursuing risky ventures, etc.

 The above events are shaped by the collective forces that we have few control of – urge of hunger, lust for power, obsessions with hatred, love, jealousy, etc. All that a person can do is to follow one’s instinct to play the game of life to its bitter end, happy end, murderous end, or glorious end in one’s allotted time.
-A person may attempt to prolong the good times, shorten the bad times, go back in time to fix mistakes, and or travel ahead of time to know an event’s outcome; one will come to the term that time ticks away in its own unstoppable and unchangeable pace since the beginning of time, time and after time.
+A person may wish to prolong the good times, shorten the bad times, go back in time to fix mistakes, and or travel ahead of time to know an event’s outcome; one will come to the term that time ticks away in its own unstoppable and unchangeable pace since the beginning of time.